rthuffman/WFGY/ProblemMap/Inverse_Atlas/experiments/README.md

 AI_NOTE_START

 Document role:
-This page is the entry page for the experiments layer of the Inverse Atlas MVP.
+This page presents the most representative public showcase cases for the current Inverse Atlas MVP.

 What this page is for:
-1. Explain the purpose of the current experiments layer.
+1. Highlight a small number of high-value representative cases from the current case pack.
-2. Clarify the current MVP reproduction and evaluation philosophy.
-3. Summarize the current phase structure and comparison groups.
-4. State the current findings carefully without turning early results into oversized claims.
+2. Explain why these showcase cases were selected.
+3. Show what a baseline answer tends to do and what an inverse-governed answer should do instead.
+4. Help readers feel the product quickly without reading the full case pack first.

 How to use this page:
-1. Read this page after the main Inverse Atlas README and versions page.
+1. Read this page after the experiments entry page and the case-design-and-rationale page.
-2. Use this page when you want to understand how the current MVP is being tested.
+2. Use this page when you want the most visible public examples first.
-3. Use this page as the highest-level reference for reproduction, phase design, and current findings.
+3. Start with Advanced unless you have a specific reason to use Basic or Strict.
-4. Treat this page as the experiments-layer entry, not as a claim that the full benchmark program is already complete.
+4. Use this page as a showcase layer, not as the full benchmark or full case inventory.

 Important boundary:
-This page describes the current MVP experiments layer of Inverse Atlas.
-It should not be used to claim that large-scale external validation is already complete.
-It should also not be used to claim that the full Twin Atlas Bridge operating layer is already finalized.
+This page contains representative showcase cases.
+It is not the full case pack and not the full benchmark program.
+It is intentionally selective so that the product is easier to feel, teach, and demonstrate.

 Recommended reading path:
 1. Inverse Atlas README
-2. versions.md
+2. FAQ
-3. Quick Start
+3. Versions
-4. Runtime Guide
+4. Experiments
-5. Status and Boundaries
+5. Repro in 60 Seconds
-6. Experiments README
+6. Phase Overview
+7. Case Design and Rationale
+8. Showcase Cases
+9. Results and Current Findings

 AI_NOTE_END
 -->

-# Experiments · MVP Reproduction, Stress Tests, and Current Findings
+# Showcase Cases 🌟🧪

-> The reproducibility and evaluation layer of the current Inverse Atlas MVP 🧪
+> The fastest high-value cases for seeing what Inverse Atlas actually changes

-This page explains the current experiments layer of Inverse Atlas.
+This page highlights a small number of representative showcase cases from the current Inverse Atlas case pack.

+The point is not to show every case at once.

-The point of this layer is not to make the project look busy.
+The point is to show the **best public examples first**.

-Its purpose is much more concrete:

-- make the current MVP reproducible
-- make the current behavior visible
-- make the current claims more honest
-- create the seed of a later benchmark family

-At this stage, Inverse Atlas is already more than a theory-only artifact.

-The current text-based product layer already includes:

-- a main runtime artifact
-- a 60-second demo entry
-- a usable evaluator
+A good showcase case should do at least three things well:

-- a minimal case pack
+- pressure a real legality boundary
+- reveal a visible difference between direct answering and inverse-governed answering
+- teach the reader what the framework is actually regulating

-That is why an experiments layer now makes sense.
+That is why this page is selective.

-There is already something real to test, compare, and reproduce.
+It is designed to help a new reader move from:

+“this sounds interesting”

+to

+“okay, now I can actually see what it is doing”

 ---